twschan/CI_MS1_Tessa_Chan/TESTING.md

 1. A download CV link in PDF format, which opens up in a new window can easily be saved or printed.

 Action:
-1. Download CV link can be found underneath the site owner email address abd mobile on the contact page.
+1. Download CV link can be found underneath the site owner email address and mobile on the contact page.
 [Screenshot show user story](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/testing/user-9.1.jpg)

 Expected result:
 1. To see a PDF version of the web CV to print off or download